Top 25 best strategy games for iPhone and iPad (iOS)

 Fire Emblem: Heroes

 Looking for a compelling strategy game that combines RPG and gacha elements?
 This is the one for you.
-Fire Emblem Heroes will not only test your strategic thinking and luck in the gacha, but also your decision-making in key situations.
-And trust me, there will be plenty of such situations.
+Fire Emblem Heroes will test your strategic thinking and luck in not only the gacha, but also your decision-making in key situations.
+And trust me, there will be plenty of such cases.

 Want even more FEH?
 Then make sure to check our Fire Emblem Heroes review!Download Fire Emblem: Heroes